-Le Soleal hosts this 15-day New Zealand Subantarctic Islands cruise expedition that immerses you in an incredible world of wildlife and introduces you to the pristine grandeur of New Zealand's Fiordlands and Subantarctic Islands.
+Set sail on a 15-day New Zealand Subantarctic Islands cruise aboard Le Soleal, an expedition that immerses you in an incredible world of wildlife and introduces you to the pristine grandeur of New Zealand's Fiordland and Subantarctic Islands.
 This journey begins in Dunedin, New Zealand's Edinburgh, a vibrant university town.
-Proceed to Fiordland National Park, which is a part of Te Wähipounamu, a UNESCO World Natural Heritage Site, and then to the Snares Islands, a wildlife haven.
+Proceed to Fiordland National Park, which is part of Te Wahipounamu, a UNESCO World Natural Heritage Site, and then to the Snares Islands, a wildlife haven.
 Finally, your ship arrives in Dunedin, bringing your journey to a close.

 Highlights